northeastern-rc/rc-public-documentation/docs/source/hardware/scavenger.rst

 ===================

 If labs have purchased a partition, the corresponding lab's members have priority access to those resources.
-In the case of Scavenger, this means that if your job is running on another lab's private partition and a job is submitted by the owner lab's member during this time, then your job will be automatically killed and re-queued since the lab member's job has higher priority.
+In the case of low priority partition, this means that if your job is running on another lab's private partition and a job is submitted by the owner lab's member during this time, then your job will be automatically killed and re-queued since the lab member's job has higher priority.
 If you use `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_, this would be less of an issue.
 If your job gets killed this way, its restart time depends on the availability of resources at that time.